 - A Spokane Valley resident purchases a mattress at a store in Spokane.
 The merchant delivers the mattress from its warehouse located in Deer Park to the customer’s home in Spokane Valley.
 Sales tax is based on the customer’s location in Spokane Valley.

 Sales tax on rentals examples

 - Olympia Construction Co. rents a pressure washer from Chehalis Rental Co.
 The rental period is one week.
 Olympia Construction picks up the equipment in Chehalis and delivers it to their job site in Yelm.
 Sales tax is based on the seller’s location in Chehalis.

 - If Chehalis Rental Co. delivers the pressure washer directly to the job site in Yelm, sales tax is based on the location of the job site in Yelm.

 - Washington’s tax does not apply if Chehalis Rental Co. delivers the pressure washer to the customer at a location outside the state of Washington.

 - D&R Construction, located in Olympia, rents a backhoe from Construction Rentals, located in Tacoma.
 The rental period is 45 days, for a lump sum rental payment of $3,000.
 D&R picks up the equipment in Tacoma and delivers it to a job site in DuPont.
 Sales tax on the rental payment is based on the seller’s location in Tacoma.

-The following scenarios are excluded from destination-based sales tax:
+The following are excluded from destination-based sales tax: